gis3w/trailmanager/modules/database/guide/database/config.md

 :  Connections can be named anything you want, but you should always have at least one connection called "default".

 DATABASE_TYPE
 :  One of the installed database drivers.
-Kohana comes with "mysql" and "pdo" drivers.
+Kohana comes with "MySQL" and "PDO" drivers.
 Drivers must extend the Database class.
+This parameter is case sensitive.

 CONNECTION_ARRAY
 :  Specific driver options for connecting to your database.
 (Driver options are explained [below](#connection-settings).)